'Hearts Are Broken': NY State Park Closed To Public As Search For Missing Girl Starts Third Day

 Charlotte E. Sena was last seen in Saratoga County at around 6:15 p.m.
 Saturday, Sept.
 30 at Moreau Lake State Park in the town of Moreau.

 On Sunday, Oct.
-1, an AMBER Alert was activated by state police, who are investigating a possible abduction.
+1, an AMBER Alert was activated by state police, who said they were investigating a possible abduction.

+Sena's mother had reported her daughter's disappearance to authorities after the girl's bicycle was found at around 6:45 p.m.
+Saturday.

 Sena, who has long, blonde hair, is approximately 5-foot-1 and weighs about 90 pounds and was last seen wearing an orange tie-dye Pokemon shirt, dark blue pants, black crocs, and a gray bike helmet.